 b.
 Hold an open community hearing opportunity for public comment within the local school system where the application was denied.

 c.
-Find that the local board’s denial of an original charter application was not supported by the application and exhibits.
+Find that the local board’s denial of an original charter application is not supported by the then current application and exhibits.

 d.
 Take into consideration (i) other existing charter school applications, (ii) the quality of school options existing in the affected community, (iii) the existence of other charter schools, and (iv) any other factors considered relevant to ensure the establishment of high-quality charter schools in accordance with the intent of this act.

 e.
 At least 15 days prior to the consideration of the application, send a letter to the chair of the local school board where the denial originated informing the local school board that the commission will hear the appeal pursuant to a public hearing and will provide the chair, or his or her designee, the opportunity to address the commission at that public hearing.

 If the commission overrules the decision of a local school board and chooses to authorize the establishment of a public charter school in that local school system, the commission shall serve as the authorizer for that public charter school, pursuant to this act.

 The commission may do any of the following: